 How often are we stifling that wonderment?
 How often are we shutting down the very nature of what it means to be a child?

-It’s your child’s birthday — YES you can put your hands in the cake and be messy.
+- It’s your child’s birthday — Yes you can put your finger on the cake and sneak the first taste.

-Your child wants to dip their waffles in their orange juice — at home, just you and them — YES do it and tell me how it tastes.
+- Your child wants to dip their waffles in their orange juice — Yes do it and tell me how it tastes.
 Be curious.

 Say YES to childhood.